 Urban myths, true or false.

 I'm sorry to say that the really is no future beyond enthusiasts for Beta now, but not because VHS replaced it.
-VHS, Beta and Video 8, and all their analogue high band derivatives, are completely blown out of the water by a high quality Digital Video (DV) machine, and of fourse Sky+ and DVD recorders are very popular.
+VHS, Beta and Video 8, and all their analogue high band derivatives, are completely blown out of the water by a high quality Digital Video (DV) machine, and of course Sky+ and DVD recorders are very popular.
 Whilst Digital Video is not perfect, there can be some peculiar artifacts just as with DVD, the overall result is far superior to any analogue video recording.
 Those people who held the Beta video format in esteem, did so because the quality was so obviously superior to VHS.
 But those who need a quality video recorder now can simply use a digital recorder and enjoy something close to perfection.
-The professional version, Digital Betacam format is very much a leading edge technology and will be used in TV studios long after VHS has been forgotten.
+The professional version, Digital Betacam including HDCAM format is still used and will be used in TV studios long after VHS has been forgotten.
 So in one form at least, Beta outlasted VHS.

 Can you help me?